ipozdeev/it-skills-for-research/coding-environment.md

 ENV twinprime=31
 ```

-where the first commented out line is there for [docker reasons](https://docs.docker.com/engine/reference/builder/#syntax); `FROM julia` means the base image is 'julia' from the hub; `RUN ...` executes a bash command, in our case one installing package 'Example'; `ENV ...` sets an environment variable, in our case one called 'twinprime' with the value set to 31.
+where the first line (commented out) is there for [docker reasons](https://docs.docker.com/engine/reference/builder/#syntax); `FROM julia` means the base image is 'julia' from the hub; `RUN ...` executes a bash command, in our case one installing package 'Example'; `ENV ...` sets an environment variable, in our case one called 'twinprime' with a value of 31.

 Finally, to build an image tagged 'julia-x' from your Dockerfile (located at `/path/to/Dockerfile`), use: